freimannk/DS_calculation/README.md

 ###  Info needed in nextflow.config file

+All VCF files must have the same sample columns appearing in the same order (workflow uses `bcftools concat`).

 * autosomal_PAR_vcf : path to the VCF file containing autosomal chromosomes and the chrX PAR region with GT field
 * non_PAR_vcf : path to the VCF file containing the chrX non-PAR region without structural variants with GT field
 * metadata : path to the metadata file containing columns `genotype_id` and `sex`.
 The sex column must exclusively contain values `female` and `male`.